mgechev/blog.mgechev.com/content/post/2018-11-19-introduction-bazel-tutorial-typescript.md

 ## Configuring the Targets

 We're going to go on a very granular level.
-We can directly map the individual modules of the project to separate Bazel packages and in each package, we’ll define a target.
+We can directly map the individual modules of the project to separate Bazel packages, and in each package, we’ll define a target.
 As we mentioned above, we can think of the packages as directories and their corresponding files and the targets as build rules.

 Each directory has a `BUILD` file (or `BUILD.bzl` if you prefer).
 Let us take a look at the `BUILD` file in the root of the project: